A little bit about you – your story up to now and where you are after the lockdown.

 The Tutorfair Foundation Summer School Programme presented me with the opportunity to work with eight wonderful children from various backgrounds.
 It was exciting to see their progress and enthusiasm over the course of the lessons.

-I am still working with one of my assigned tutees through the Foundation and it has been heart-warming to see his development and how he is flourishing socially and academically.
+I am still working with one of my assigned tutees through the Foundation.
+It has been heart-warming to see his development and how he is flourishing socially and academically.

 I would highly recommend the programme to other tutors to make a difference to students regardless of their financial abilities.